MicrosoftDocs/fabric-docs/docs/real-time-analytics/jupyter-notebook.md

 ## 7- Run the notebook

-Run the remaining cells sequentially to see how render commands work through kqlmagic and begin creating a heatmap of taxi pickups in NYC.
+Run the remaining cells sequentially to see how render commands work through Kqlmagic and begin creating a heatmap of taxi pickups in NYC.
-For more information on kqlmagic, see [Use a Jupyter Notebook and kqlmagic extension to analyze data](/azure/data-explorer/kqlmagic?context=/fabric/context/context.)
+For more information on Kqlmagic, see [Use a Jupyter Notebook and Kqlmagic extension to analyze data](/azure/data-explorer/kqlmagic?context=/fabric/context/context.)

 1. The following cell aggregates all pickups within the specified geographic boundary.